BitConverter: ToDecimal

 Remarks

-The Decimal datatype is created from 16 bytes with the same layout as used in .NET.
-The layout is different than that of VB.
+The Decimal type is created from 16 bytes with the same layout as used in .NET.
+The layout is different than that of Visual Basic.

 bytes 2: precision